swcarpentry/r-novice-gapminder/08-plot-ggplot2.md

 > # Learning Objectives {.objectives}
 >
+> * To be familiar with the base plotting system functions
 > * To be able to use ggplot2 to generate publication quality graphics
 > * To understand the basics of the grammar of graphics:
 >   - The aesthetics layer